-Khloe' is an 8 month old pup who was found abandoned in a box in the trash.
+Khloe is an 8 month old, boxer/mastiff mix pup, who weighs about 55lbs.
+Her entire litter was found abandoned in a box in a dumpster when you they were very young puppies.
 She arrived to HOPE in early June 2018 and is quickly learning basic skills, as well as to feel comfortable in the presence of other dogs.
 She loves being around people and enjoys their affection.
-She will likely be available for adoption in early August.
+Khloe's perfect home situation would have no other dogs.

 Khloe tried out the pool for the first time and ended up having the last laugh!
 She likes water, but was hesitant at first, so I picked her up and placed her in.
 She stood still and allowed me to rub water on her.
 She then began walking around the pool and I tried to engage her in play by splashing.
 I thought it was funny and my efforts worked because she started playing around, bouncing and mouthing the water.
 Little did I know she was going to get me back for splashing her!
 She turned her back to me and started pawing at the water as if she were digging...
 She got me good!